face framing hairstyles

 A bandana is an easy, on-trend way to make your layers stand out.
 Plus, you don’t have to worry about a disappearing hairline with these face-framing pieces.

-4. Framing Layers with a Bob
+4. Framing Layers with a Bob and Fringe

 girl with face-framing layers and a bob